 Dr. T.F.
 Ratledge

-Secretary of the Allied Chiropractic Educational Institutions
+Secretary of the Allied Chiropractic Educational Institutions the subject of driving physiotherapy and such adulteration out of our chiropractic schools.

 1940 (Mar 11): letter to TF Ratledge from H.L.
 Trubenbach, president of NYSC (Ratledge papers, SFCR):